COVID-19 Information Page

 Tuesdays only 11am-1pm Appointment required https://gmhcenter.org/

-Iron County Medical Center has rapid COVID-19 testing available.
+-Iron County Medical Center-573-546-6792 Iron County Medical Center has rapid COVID-19 testing available.
 Orders from a primary care provider are preferred but not necessary.
 PCR testing is also available.
 An order is required before scheduling.
-Please allow at least 2 days to receive results.
-All testing is done Monday through Friday between 9 am and 3 pm by appointment only.
+All testing are done Monday through Friday between 9 am and 3 pm by appointment only.

-QUARANTINE PROCEDURES FOR MADISON COUNTY MISSOURI
+ISOLATION & QUARANTINE PROCEDURES FOR MADISON COUNTY MISSOURI

 All Missourians are advised to engage in social distancing, wear a mask in accordance with recommended guidance, use proper hygiene and hand washing techniques, and avoid contact with symptomatic individuals.